 - If you’re on a holiday, take TIME as currency too.
 It’s not always about the price.
 Consider the travel time.
 Some fares are so low but they entail a super-lengthy layover.
 You don’t want to spend more than 20 hours en route when you could have used that time to explore New Zealand.

-This makes the Philippine Airlines offer, which connects in Cairns, attractive.
+This makes the Philippine Airlines offer attractive.
 It is pricey, like most flights to New Zealand, but it’s stress-free.
-The travel time is also just a bit more than 13 hours while other airlines would take as much as 34 hours.
+The travel time is also just a bit more than 10 hours while other airlines would take as much as 34 hours (including connecting flight).

 Philippine Airlines flies to Auckland from Manila every: